crawdad105/cModLoaderLegacy/README.md

 # cModLoader (Crawdad's mod loader) (Legacy)

 cModLoader is a mod loader for vanilla terraria allowing the user to run custom code in vanilla terraria via a dll file.
 This is the legacy version using dll injection and requires c++.
-A newer version that dose not require dll injection nor c++ is in the works and should make it easier to modify existing Terraria code using Harmony or something.
+A newer version that does not require dll injection nor c++ is in the works and should make it easier to modify existing Terraria code using Harmony or something.

 ## How it works